-The AMES multidisciplinary program aims to enrich our understanding of a broadly conceived “Asia” in relation to other parts of the world.
-Representing the languages and cultures practiced by more than half of the world’s population, the AMES program includes the study of history, politics, religion, literature, fine and media arts, expressive and ritual culture, and the major languages of the region.
+The Global Studies Program offers a B.A. in International Studies.
+The AMES curriculum emphasizes a broadly conceived “Asia” in relation to other parts of the world.
+Representing the languages and cultures of more than half of the world’s population, AMES concentrations include the study of history, politics, religion, literature, fine and media arts, expressive and ritual culture, and the major languages of the region.

 See the undergraduate catalog for major requirements for each track: